vitalvas/alertmanager-gateway/docs/docs/performance-optimizations.md

 # Performance Optimizations

-This document describes the performance optimizations implemented in Phase 6.1 of the Alertmanager Gateway project.
+This document describes the performance optimizations implemented in the Alertmanager Gateway to achieve production-ready performance characteristics.

 ## Overview